magicalbrad/thundertixGA4/index.md

 </details>

-#### Notes and Additional Options
+## Notes
 You can add tags to track additional ecommerce events.
 For example, you can find sample code for an HTML tag to trigger a begin_checkout event when the cart is viewed [here.](https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) (It is basically just a clone of the add payment info code with a different event.)
-It would be triggered on window load of the cart page.
+It would need to be triggered on page load of the cart page.

+Using custom Javascript variables in Tag Manager would have simplified some aspects of this implementation.
+However this was not possible, as Thundertix's Content Seciurity Policy prevents custom Javascript variables from working.
+(I can't really fault them for having a strong CSP.
+It's good that they seem to take security seriously.
+However, it does lead to further complexity in working around their shortcommings related to analytics integration.)